Pi-Xu/Pi-Xu.github.io/content/publication/fi_computation.md

 \\(\text{FI}^{util}\\) can effectively estimate each sample’s influence on model performance.
 We employ Algorithm 1 to trim "sensitive samples".
 The latest method Influence Value, proposed by <cite>Chhabra et al.[^1]</cite>, serves as the primary baseline model for comparison in the experiments conducted in this subsection.
 We verify that our algorithm can better improve both linear and nonlinear models’ performance on synthetic datasets, even for some datasets with outliers.

-[^1]: Anshuman Chhabra, Peizhao Li, Prasant Mohapatra, and Hongfu Liu. "what data benefits my classifier?" enhancing model performance and interpretability through influence-based data selection.
-In _The Twelfth International Conference on Learning Representations_, 2024.
-URL https://openreview.net/forum?id=HE9eUQlAvo.
+[^1]: Chhabra, Anshuman, et al. "" What Data Benefits My Classifier?"
+Enhancing Model Performance and Interpretability through Influence-Based Data Selection."
+The Twelfth International Conference on Learning Representations.
+2024.

 Logistic regression is employed for this binary classification task.
 We first generate several datasets by sampling from two isotropic 2D Gaussian distributions.
 Each dataset consists of 150 training, 100 validation, and 600 test data.
 The experimental settings in this scenario are consistent with the study by <cite>Chhabra et al.[^1]</cite>.
 Our method improves model performance better than theirs in most cases by trimming 5, 10 and 20 samples respectively.Moreover, it can be observed that *Influence Value* tends to trim samples from a particular class under certain conditions, as shown in Figure 1 C and G.